ddev/ddev.com/src/pages/blog/ddev-an-alternative-to-mamp-for-a-php-dev-environment.md

 ### With DDEV

 If you need a local environment that just works, for free, DDEV-Local includes tools like [MailHog for email capture and review](https://ddev.readthedocs.io/en/latest/users/developer-tools/#email-capture-and-review), as well as Composer, Drush, WP-CLI, MySQL Client, and phpMyAdmin.
-You may also want to [enable xdebug](https://ddev.readthedocs.io/en/latest/users/step-debugging/), which is included in every DDEV project and works with your preferred IDE so you can step through your code to troubleshoot and test.
-Check out a [walkthrough of debugging with DDEV and PHPStorm here](https://vimeo.com/268685753).
+You may also want to [enable Xdebug](https://ddev.readthedocs.io/en/latest/users/step-debugging/), which is included in every DDEV project and works with your preferred IDE so you can step through your code to troubleshoot and test.
+Check out a [walkthrough of debugging with DDEV and PhpStorm here](https://vimeo.com/268685753).

-With DDEV-Local it’s a simple `ddev remove --remove-data` command to remove the project environment, including containers and the associated database. `ddev remove` will non-destructively remove the containers, leaving the database.
+With DDEV-Local it’s a simple command—`ddev remove --remove-data`—to remove the project environment, including containers and the associated database. `ddev remove` will non-destructively remove the containers, leaving the database.
 Both options will leave the configuration files for DDEV intact in your project directory.
 If you need extra help, you can reach the DRUD team and the very active DDEV community [on a variety of channels](https://ddev.readthedocs.io/en/latest/#support).

 ## Collaborating or creating problems?